XanClic/g1/README.md

 * Lua (for scripting (IGS: “In-Game Software”))
 * Optionally: libusb (for Steam Controller input)

+I am running Arch Linux, so I do not tend to make sure everything works with build tools or libraries that are not bleeding edge.
+Feel free to open an issue if g1 fails to build and you are not using the newest versions of all these components, but I may just dismiss the issue because of that.
+On the other hand, as long as it is simple to do, I do like to keep compatibility with older versions.

 Once you gathered what you need:

     $ mkdir build